Anti-Coagulant Reversal

 ---|---|---|---|---|---|---|

-Vitamin K antagonists | Warfarin (Coumadin) | Inhibits vitamin K-dependent g-carboxylation of factors (II, VII, XI, X) | PT/INR, r-TEG-ACT (>136 sec) | 2-5 days | Hepatic metabolism, renal elimination | Administer PCC according to INR level:
+Vitamin K antagonists | Warfarin (Coumadin) | Inhibits vitamin K-dependent g-carboxylation of factors (II, VII, XI, X) | PT/INR, r-TEG-ACT (>136 sec) |

-Recheck INR 2 hours after administration and then as indicated for ongoing or recurrent bleeding.
-If INR unknown, standard dose is 35 units/kg.
-Recommend administration of Vitamin K (10mg IV) if persistent reversal is desired.
+Recommend administration of Vitamin K (10mg IV once) if persistent reversal is desired.
 Add plasma (10-15cc/kg) if volume resuscitation also needed or if INR remains 1.5-2.
 Max PCC in a 24 hour period is 50 units/kg. |

-Direct thrombin inhibitors | Dabigatran (Pradaxa) | Direct thrombin inhibitor (prevents fibrinogen conversion to fibrin) | Dilute thrombin time, ecarin clotting time, r-TEG ACT (>128 sec) | 12-17 hrs | 80% Renal 20% hepatic |
+Direct thrombin inhibitors | Dabigatran (Pradaxa) | Direct thrombin inhibitor (prevents fibrinogen conversion to fibrin) | Dilute thrombin time, ecarin clotting time, r-TEG ACT (>128 sec) |

 Administer Idarucizumab (PraxBind) (irreversible mab 350x affinity) – 5g administered as 2 doses of 2.5g IV over 5–10 min, 15 min apart Add activated charcoal (50 g) if within 2 h of known ingestion* Hemodialysis (~60% effective) if PraxBind not available |

-Argatroban | aPTT | 40-50 mins | Stop the infusion (short half-life) PCC in case of life threatening hemorrhage |
+Argatroban | aPTT | 40-50 mins | Stop the infusion (short half-life).
+PCC in case of life threatening hemorrhage |

 |||

-Bivalirudin (Angiomax) | aPTT | 25 mins | Stop the infusion PCC in case of life threatening hemorrhage |
+Bivalirudin (Angiomax) | aPTT | 25 mins | Stop the infusion (short half-life).
+PCC in case of life threatening hemorrhage |

 |||

-Factor Xa inhibitor | Rivaroxaban (Xarelto) | Direct factor Xa inhibitor (prevents formation of new thrombin) | Chromogenic anti-FXa assay, r-TEG ACT (>128 sec) | 5-9 hrs healthy 9-13 hrs elderly |
+Factor Xa inhibitors | Rivaroxaban (Xarelto) | Direct factor Xa inhibitor (prevents formation of new thrombin) | Chromogenic anti-FXa assay, r-TEG ACT (>128 sec) |

 2/3 metabolic degradation (hepatic) 1/3 unchanged in urine |

-If known use of rivaroxaban or apixaban in the last 18 hours and emergency reversal is needed: andexanet alfa |
+Andexanet alfa is not available at MH Katy.
+If known use of rivaroxaban or apixaban in the last 18 hours and emergency reversal is needed: PCC 2,500 units Add activated charcoal (50 g) if within 2 h of known ingestion* |

 Edoxaban (Lixiana, Savaysa) | 10-14 hrs | 50% renal | ||||